MattHatwey/Manemo/chapter5.md

 Enchendaria was the master of disguise.
 She summoned a clone of herself.
 The two Enchendarias stared at each other.
 They touched each other's hand.
 They became Greenstar and Galaxystar.

 Matt stared at Enchendaria.
 So did every Manemo.

+Enchendaria smiled, and became a red peekaboo.

+The Peekaboos of color laughed and smiled because they knew their friend was Enchendaria.

+Next, Enchendaria looked at Legendaria.
+Legendaria shook her head (sideways).
+Enchendaria looked away.
+Legendarius beamed with joy.
+Legendarius flew to Enchendaria and told her something.
+Enchendaria looked and smiled.
+Enchendaria flew down and caught Pescarudo,